CALIFORNIA BLUE LIGHT RESOLUTION SCR-73

 What does SCR-73 include?

-SCR-73 identifies known and potential health hazards associated with exposure to high-energy blue light from devices for children and adults.
+SCR-73 identifies known and potential hazards associated with exposure to high-energy blue light from devices for children and adults.
 The Resolution urges consumers to consider taking protective safety measures in reducing eye exposure to high-energy visible blue light.
 Full language from the Resolution is found here.

 How can consumer electronics manufacturers address and meet the needs of this issue?